 - F. Hoffmann-La Roche Ltd, Switzerland

 Markus Goese holds a Ph.D. in Biochemistry/ Organic Chemistry from the Technische Universität München (Munich), Germany.
-He has more than 17 years industry experience in various companies (Roche, DSM, Novartis) in Pharmaceuticals and Fine Chemicals Research, Development and Commercialization.
-For the last 11 years he has been working in CMC Regulatory Affairs, initially on Biopharmaceutical Products in early and late-stage development; he then took on the responsibility as the Lead for EU CMC Regulatory Policy for Roche Pharma Global Technical Operations in 2011.
+He has over 20 years industry experience in various companies (Roche, DSM, Novartis) in Pharmaceuticals and Fine Chemicals Research, Development and Commercialization.
+For the last 15 years he has been working in CMC Regulatory Affairs, initially on Biopharmaceutical Products in early- and late-stage development, and in 2011 he then took on the responsibility as EU Lead CMC Regulatory Policy for Roche Pharma Global Technical Operations.
 Markus is based in Basel, Switzerland.
-He is currently the Chair of EBE’s Biomanufacturing working group and the EFPIA deputy topic lead for ICH Q12.
+He is currently Vice-Chair of EFPIA's Manufacturing and Quality Expert Group (MQEG) and Co-Lead of EFPIA's PRIME CMC team.

 Jens Peter Gundorf

 - Novo Nordisk A/S, Denmark